SHSIDers/oclubs/README.md

   * Use a fast downloader such as XunLei or axel.
   * Download it to anywhere, but preferably not within oclubs root directory.
 3. Go to command line,
+  1. Run `vagrant plugin install vagrant-vbguest`.
+This plugin is required to install VirtualBox Guest Additions for shared folders, which puppet configuration still uses.
-  1. `cd` to wherever that .box file is downloaded, then run `vagrant box add centos/6 <filename.box>` with `<filename.box>` as the downloaded filename.
+  2. `cd` to wherever that .box file is downloaded, then run `vagrant box add centos/6 <filename.box>` with `<filename.box>` as the downloaded filename.
-  2. `cd` to oclubs root directory, then `vagrant up`.
+  3. `cd` to oclubs root directory, then `vagrant up`.
 Puppet and vagrant will then configure the VM.
 In case of failed configuration, run `vagrant provision`
 4. An oclubs clone should be viewable in browser at http://127.0.0.1:8080/

 For Windows, files are shared between VM and host with SMB; please refer to https://www.vagrantup.com/docs/synced-folders/smb.html.